 Fit for placement

-You must be fit for placement, that is to say willing and entitled to take on a reasonable job and to participate in integration measures (see the “Labour market measures: The first step to re-joining the labour market” information service, no. 716.800).
+You must be fit for placement, that is to say willing and entitled to take on a reasonable job and to participate in integration measures (see the ‘Labour market measures: The first step to re-joining the labour market’ information service, no. 716.800).

 Monitoring rules

-- The form «Application for unemployment benefit»
+- The form ‘Application for unemployment benefit’

 - Other information required by the unemployment insurance fund

-- The form «Details of the insured person»
+- The form ‘Details of the insured person’;

-As part of your obligation to cooperate you have to provide, free of charge, all information that is required for examining your claim.
-This also includes informing your enforcement offices of any changes that affect your claim.
-This may be for example: temporary employment, taking up self-employment, illness or accident.
+- As part of your obligation to cooperate, you have to provide, free of charge, all the information that is required to examine your

-You must inform your RAV and your unemployment insurance fund at an early stage of any work performed while drawing unemployment benefit.
+- You’re required to inform your RAV and your unemployment insurance fund at an early stage of any work performed while drawing unemployment benefit.

 - does not satisfy your usual working conditions;